Evaluation of EMERGENCY’s socio-health care interventions in support of the vulnerable population of urban suburbs in Sardinia and Campania

 General Objective

-The Inclusive Development Unit was involved to carry out the evaluation of the projects promoted by EMERGENCY’s Programma ITALIA that received funding from Fondo Intesa Sanpaolo, specifically these are: clinics in Naples Ponticelli, Castel Volturno and Sassari.
+The Equity and Health Unit was involved in the project to carry out an evaluation of the ITALIA Programme interventions that received funding from the Intesa Sanpaolo Fund, covering, in the first year, the clinics in Naples Ponticelli, Castel Volturno and Sassari, and, in the second year, the clinics in Naples Ponticelli, Sassari and Marghera.

 Our contribution

-In order to evaluate the project’s interventions, Researchers used the framework “Accessibilità alle cure” developed by Levesque et al 2013 which allows for the evaluation of both factors related to the ‘supply’ of care services and the ‘demand’ for care.
+To evaluate the project’s interventions, the research team used the healthcare accessibility framework developed by Levesque et al. (2013), which enables the assessment of factors relating to both the ‘supply’ of healthcare services and the ‘demand’ for care.

-The methodology is based on the application of mixed qualitative and quantitative methods, which allow to capture complex phenomena in an integrated and comprehensive analysis.
-In particular, the methodology involves both the collection of qualitative primary data, through interviews and focus groups, and the analysis of secondary data provided by the project staff.
+The methodology is based on the application of mixed methods—both qualitative and quantitative—which in turn enable complex phenomena to be captured and articulated within an integrated and comprehensive analysis.
+In particular, the methodology involves both the collection of primary qualitative data, through interviews and focus groups in the field, and the analysis of questionnaires and secondary data provided by the project staff.